Jean Lacy: Collections

 Lacy's work is in the collection of the Dallas Museum of Art, and the Museum of Fine Arts, Houston.

 Public Art

-Lacy has been commissioned was commissioned to create a stained glass window honoring Rosa Parks at the Sanctuary of St. Luke's United Methodist Church in Dallas, TX.
+Lacy was commissioned to create a stained glass window honoring Rosa Parks at the Sanctuary of St. Luke Community United Methodist Church in Dallas, TX.
 She has also received commissions for stained glass windows in Houston.

 Awards, honors

 In 1995, Lacy received the Women's Caucus for Art Lifetime Achievement Award.